manifoldmarkets/manifold/docs/docs/api.md

     isResolved: boolean
     resolutionTime?: number
     resolution?: string
-    resolutionProbability?: number // Used for BINARY markets resolved to MKT
+    resolutionProbability?: number // Used for BINARY questions resolved to MKT

     lastUpdatedTime?: number
   }
   ```

-### `GET /v0/market/[marketId]`
+### `GET /v0/question/[questionId]`

-Gets information about a single market by ID.
+Gets information about a single question by ID.
 Includes answers, but not bets and
 comments.
-Use `/bets` or `/comments` with a market ID to retrieve bets or
+Use `/bets` or `/comments` with a question ID to retrieve bets or
 comments.

 Requires no authorization.